 White Ribbon Australia - Event Terms and Conditions

-We want to thank you for considering hosting an event and helping us in 2021 to have a nation that respects women and is free from all forms of mens violence and abuse.
+We want to thank you for considering hosting an event and helping us creating a nation that respects women and is free from all forms of mens violence and abuse.

 We want to make sure that your event is successful so we just have a few conditions for you to follow.
 Please reach out to one of the White Ribbon Australia team members if you have any questions or comments.